pic

 Removing Duplicates

-The function unique removes duplicates from a vector, returning a vector that contains each element only once.
-The function comes in two variants unique provides a new copy, and unique!, the in-place version that directly updates the original vector.
+The function unique removes duplicate entries from a vector, returning a new vector that contains each element exactly once.
+The function comes in two variants: unique, which produces a new copy, and unique!, which performs the operation in place and thus modifies the original vector.

 x = [2, 2, 3, 4]